ChuckDowning1/sustainabilityreports/README.md

-# ESo-Sustainable: Sustainability Report Analyzer
+# Sustainability Reports Analyzer

 This project analyzes corporate sustainability reports to extract actions companies are taking to reduce their carbon emissions.
-It uses Google's Gemini Flash 2.0 model to process text and provide structured insights.
+It uses Google's Gemini model to process text and provide structured insights.

 ## Features